Beto-droid/todo-challenge-api/README.md

 - **API Configuration:** The auto API config endpoints ensure you have live documentation for your API.
 - **Monitoring Tools:** Grafana and Prometheus are set up for real-time monitoring.
 - **CI/CD Integration:** GitHub Actions is configured to build Docker images and run tests automatically on push.
+- **LOGS Integration:** Using loki to aggregate all logs of core app and Alloy for collect it and display them in grafana.
+-